Resilient Stories

 Whether you’re a morning person who likes to start the day with a burst of energy or an evening person who prefers winding down with gentle movements, Tai Chi and Qigong can easily be incorporated into your daily routine.

-Finding the Right Instructor or Class
+Finding the Instructor

 Qigong vs Tai Chi: Is it Possible to Blend Both Practices?